mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Created Vite app with TypeScript.
 Will attempt to use type checking if it doesn't end up seriously impeding progress (due to deadline).
     * Begin working on `PlayerObj.ts`.
 Realized that it needs `InputController`.
     * Created `InputController.ts`.
+    * Continued working on `PlayerObj.ts`, but noted that there are some global variables related to the canvas that are required.
+Will work on `Game.ts`

 * 2024-04-28 - 4.68 hours total